recommenders-team/recommenders/GLOSSARY.md

 * Knowledge graph data: ...

 * Long tail products: Typically, the shape of items interacted in retail follow a long tail distribution [1,2]....

+* Multi-Variate Test (MVT): Methodology to evaluate the performance of a system in production.
+It is similar to A/B testing, with the difference that instead of having two test groups, MVT has multiples groups.

+* Online metrics:

+* Offline metrics:

 * Ranking metrics: